-(5.)
-Structures contributing to the visual continuity of an historic district.
-(6.)
-Structures or sites listed on or eligible for listing on the National Register of Historic Places and structures or sites listed as or eligible for listing as a National Historic Landmark. §107.7 Reserved Establishment or Modification of an Historic District, Historic Site, Individual Historic Property or Structure and Historic Landmarks. (a.)
-The existing local Historic Overlay District may be modified, or an additional local historic district or districts, historic buildings, landmarks or sites, may be created or modified through an amendment to this ordinance by the Town Meeting of the Town of Damariscotta in accordance with the following procedures: (1) Anyone may propose an amendment to create or modify a historic overlay district, or to add historic buildings, landmarks or sites, to the HPRC.
-(2.)
-A request for the creation or modification of an overlay district or designation of historic buildings, landmarks or sites must initially be made in writing to the HPRC and the Town Planner, and must include the following information: (i.)
-A map showing the proposed boundaries of the new overlay district, historic buildings, landmarks or sites, or proposed changes to the boundaries of an existing district, historic buildings, landmarks or sites.
-4 Formatted: Indent: Left: 0", Tab stops: Not at 1" (ii.)
-A listing of the properties included within the new district, historic buildings, landmarks or sites, or proposed revision to an existing district, historic buildings, landmarks or sites, showing the Tax Map and lot number of each parcel and the current owner as recorded on the Town's assessment records.
-4 Formatted: Indent: Left: 0", First line: 0" (iii.)
+§107.7 RESERVED Establishment or Modification of an Historic District, Historic Site, Individual Historic Property or Structure and Historic Landmarks.

+- (a.)
+The existing local Historic Overlay District may be modified, or an additional local historic district or districts, historic buildings, landmarks or sites, may be created or modified through an amendment to this ordinance by the Town Meeting of the Town of Damariscotta in accordance with the following procedures: - (1) Anyone may propose an amendment to create or modify a historic overlay district, or to add historic buildings, landmarks or sites, to the HPRC. - (2.)
+A request for the creation or modification of an overlay district or designation of historic buildings, landmarks or sites must initially be made in writing to the HPRC and the Town Planner, and must include the following information: - (i.)
+A map showing the proposed boundaries of the new overlay district, historic buildings, landmarks or sites, or proposed changes to the boundaries of an existing district, historic buildings, landmarks or sites. - (ii.)
+A listing of the properties included within the new district, historic buildings, landmarks or sites, or proposed revision to an existing district, historic buildings, landmarks or sites, showing the Tax Map and lot number of each parcel and the current owner as recorded on the Town's assessment records. - (iii.)
 An evaluation of each property as a contributing or noncontributing building or structure using the methodology used in the Damariscotta 2012 Historic Resource Survey (as updated) or other methodology approved by the Maine Historic Preservation Commission.
-If the amendment proposes to remove properties from an existing overlay district, the classification of those properties in the 1979, 2010 or 2012 surveys or subsequent historical surveys must be provided. • Formatted: Indent: Left: 0" (3.)
-Upon receipt of a request for an amendment, the HPRC shall conduct research on the proposal and solicit comment from the Maine Historic Preservation Commission.
-(4.)
-Within forty-five (45) days of the receipt of a request for an amendment to an overlay district, the HPRC shall hold a public hearing on the request.
+If the amendment proposes to remove properties from an existing overlay district, the classification of those properties in the 1979, 2010 or 2012 surveys or subsequent historical surveys must be provided. - (3.)
+Upon receipt of a request for an amendment, the HPRC shall conduct research on the proposal and solicit comment from the Maine Historic Preservation Commission. - (4.)
+Within forty five (45) days of the receipt of a request for an amendment to an overlay district, the HPRC shall hold a public hearing on the request.
 The Commission shall provide public notice of the hearing by publishing the hearing notice in a newspaper in general circulation within Damariscotta at least fifteen (15) days prior to the hearing, and by posting on the Town web site.
-The HPRC shall also notify, in writing by certified mail, return-receipt all property owners within the boundary of the proposed amendment and within two hundred fifty (250) feet of the area at least fifteen (15) days prior to the hearing.
+The HPRC shall also notify, in writing by certified mail, return receipt all property owners within the boundary of the proposed amendment and within two hundred fifty (250) feet of the area at least fifteen (15) days prior to the hearing.
 The Board of Selectmen may set a reasonable fee on the proponents of the amendment to cover the cost of such notification.